PsyTeachR/ads-v1/docs/06-joins.md

 ## Conflicting variable types

-As we covered in Chapter\ \@ref(col_types), when you import or create data, R will do its best to set each column to an appropriate data type.
+As we covered in Chapter\ \@ref(data), when you import or create data, R will do its best to set each column to an appropriate data type.
 However, sometimes it gets it wrong or sometimes there's something in the way the data has been encoded in the original spreadsheet that causes the data type to be different than expected.
 When joining datasets by common columns, it's important that not only are the variable names identical, but the data type of those variables is identical.

-Let's recreate our `new_customers` dataset but this time, we'll specify that `id` is a character <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> variable.
+Let's recreate our `new_customers` dataset but this time, we'll specify that `id` is a <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> variable.

 ```r